scientific-python/cookie/README.md

 [Hypermodern-Python][hypermodern] is another project worth checking out with many similarities, like great documentation for each feature and many of the same tools used.
-It has a slightly different set of features, and has a stronger focus on GitHub Actions - most of Scikit-HEP cookie could be adapted to a different CI system fairly easily if you don't want to use GHA.
+It has a slightly different set of features, and has a stronger focus on GitHub Actions - most our guide could be adapted to a different CI system fairly easily if you don't want to use GHA.
 It also forces the use of Poetry (instead of having a backend selection), and doesn't support compiled projects.
 It currently dumps all development dependencies into a shared environment, causing long solve times and high chance of conflicts.
 It also does not use pre-commit properly.
 It also has quite a bit of custom code.